handrespatrick/google-appsscript/README.md

 # Google Apps Script

 ## Description

-Some scripts made in a volunteer work at my church.
+Some scripts made in Apps Scripts in volunteer work at my church.

-When updating the database, it inserts the people who were approved in the interview in a specific tab of the spreadsheet.
+The script fetches data from an url and fills it into the spreadsheet.